kevgo/dot-files/install.md

 - install visual apps
   - MacVim
     - copy the “mvim” binary to /usr/local/bin/vim
   - Seil
       - change Caps Lock to ESC (should be there automatically with the new dotfiles)
   - Karabiner
       - set keyboard repeat rate and initial delay
       - change option-right to forward-delete
       - (these settings should be automatic now)
+  - Chrome
+    - sign in
   - Firefox
   - AdBlock
   - GitHub Desktop
   - OmniOutliner
   - OmniGraffle
   - Slack
   - Skype
+  - 1Password Chrome and Safari extensions

 - install AppStore apps
   - CCMenu